How To Thread A Sewing Machine – guide with pictures

 Pull out the same tail length as the top thread and pop both threads under the presser foot towards the back of the sewing machine.
 Replace the bobbin case plate on the machine.

-Now your machine has been threaded up and is ready to start sewing.
+Now, your machine has been threaded up and is ready to start sewing.
 Use a scrap piece of fabric to sew a few rows of stitching and check that the tension is good to go.

-If you find the rows of stitching to be too loose tighten the tension dial to a higher number.
-If it is too tight change the tension to a smaller number and test another row of stitching.
+If you find the rows of stitching to be too loose tighten the tension dial to a higher number if it is too tight change the tension to a smaller number and test another row of stitching.

-Tip: Maintaining your sewing machine is easy and a great habit to get into.
+Maintaining your sewing machine is easy and a great habit to get into.
 I like to clean my machine every few months.
 I use a makeup brush to remove as much dust as I can.

 Remove the bottom plates on the machine and remove any fluff or dust that has built up in the bottom.
-This helps stop the machine from rusting, getting jammed or sewing fluff and oil onto your garments.
+This helps stop the machine from rusting, getting jammed, or sewing fluff and oil onto your garments.

-Check your machine manual on how to oil your machine too.
+Check your machine manual on how to oil your machine, too.

 Was this blog helpful?
 Let us know in the comments below.